Clear toy candy: Candy makers

 Clear toy candy came to the Philadelphia, Pennsylvania area of North America with German settlers.
 An active candy-making industry grew up around Philadelphia because it was a center for the sugar trade.

 Regennas Candy was founded in 1894 by C. Fred Regennas, and continued by his children.
 Regennas sold candy in Philadelphia from a horse-drawn wagon, before moving to Lititz, Pennsylvania.

 Young's Candies of Philadelphia was established by Johan Jung (later known as John Young) in 1897.
 Also a family business, it was run by Harry Young Jr. from the 1940s until his death in 2007.
 Many of Harry Young's clear toy candy molds were sold to the Berley brothers, who took over Shane Confectionery in 2010.
 Shane Confectionery continues to make and sell clear toy candy for Easter and Christmas.

-Maggie Wolfgang started Wolfgang Candy in York, Pennsylvania in 1918.
+Mima Mae Wolfgang started Wolfgang Candy in York, Pennsylvania with her husband in 1918.
 She designed the patterns for many of her molds.
 Wolfgang Candy sold candy to consumers until January 2018, when it limited sales to businesses and became Wolfgang Confectionery.